Follow This Link: How Well Do You Know Link Jargon?

 Conclusion: Follow This Link

-Linking, link building, backlinking, interlinking… all have their purpose and have their pros and cons.
+Linking, link building, backlinking, interlinking… all have their purpose and their pros and cons.
 It is definitely a topic worth wrapping your mind around.

 If you have a small blog, it is good to know what the difference is between dofollow and nofollow, and when (and how) to apply each.
 Take care to mark comments with the right UGC tags, and if ever you get paid for a link – attribute it correctly with a ‘sponsored’ tag.